eduvpn/documentation/API.md

    is higher than the `seq` in the cached copy (see Caching section);
 5. Overwrite the cached version if appropriate.

-The `signed_at` key is just informative and cannot be relied on to be available.
+The `signed_at` key is just informative and MUST NOT be relied on to be available.

 The public key that is currently used is